 - A private SDN/MPLS global network with regional points of presence

-Together, these layers eliminate single points of failure and maintain continuous, low-latency data flow — regardless of location, network disruption, or regional events.
+Together, these layers eliminate single points of failure and maintain seamless low-latency data flow — regardless of location, network disruption, or regional events.

 Core network registration via AnyNet+ SIM

-Connectivity begins at the device with the AnyNet+ SIM, Eseye’s multi-IMSI eUICC designed for global IoT deployments.
+Connectivity begins at the device with the AnyNet+ SIM, Eseye’s award winning multi-IMSI eUICC designed for global IoT deployments.

 Each IMSI represents a distinct subscription identity, linked to a separate mobile network core within the AnyNet Federation.
 This allows devices to authenticate across multiple networks dynamically, without physical SIM changes or manual intervention.